Alb-O/oc-plugins/README.md

 bun run test
 ```

 The monorepo uses bun workspaces.
-Each package under `packages/` builds independently and publishes to npm under the `@oc-plugins` scope.
+Each package under `packages/` builds independently and publishes to npm under the `@opencodium` scope.
+Skills under `skills/` are standalone tools for specific use cases.